mikeoleary/mikeoleary.github.io/_posts/2024-05-15-reduce-cross-AZ-traffic-into-EKS-using-CIS.md

 </figure>

 #####  Cross-AZ traffic with a typical CIS deployment
-The above diagram is shows a valid deployment, but cross-AZ traffic is very likely.
+The above diagram is a valid deployment, but cross-AZ traffic is very likely.
 The BIG-IP's are unaware of K8s topology, and will load-balance equally across AZ's.
 - Since only 1x BIG-IP is active in the pair, ingressing to pods in 2 out of 3 AZ's requires cross-AZ traffic
-- Ingressing to pods in AZ 3 will _always_ generate cross-AZ traffic, regardless of which BIG-IP is active
+- Ingress to pods in AZ 3 will _always_ generate cross-AZ traffic, regardless of which BIG-IP is active

 #### Multiple active BIG-IP's and the node-label-selector argument with CIS
 CIS can use the `node-label-selector` argument to limit load-balancing to select nodes.
 We will use this to keep ingress traffic local to an AZ.